Showing posts with label Other. Show all posts

 For each stage (scene of a crime), we begin behind the wheel of a fancy sports car on the way to a troubled hotspot.
 The roads are cluttered with DOA agents but our VMAX is fitted with a cannon to blast those suckers into smithereens.
 The dashboard shows speed, revs and even a damage meter that worsens with each roadside skirmish.
 Also displayed is the distance to a crime hotspot - so put the pedal to the metal!

-Upon arriving, we get out for a stretch of the legs as the game flips into a scrolling shoot 'em up quite similar to Thunder Jaws or Rolling Thunder.
+Upon arriving, get out for a stretch of the legs and the game flips into a scrolling shoot 'em up quite similar to Thunder Jaws or Rolling Thunder.
 These rundown apartment blocks are full of trash, graffiti, thugs, hookers and even rats that nibble your toes.
-The thugs are relentless; carrying chains, whips, baseball bats, knives and more.
-It's now that you should use the magnum and blast 'em into a gloopy mess of blood and gore.
+The thugs are relentless; carrying chains, whips, baseball bats, knives, etc. It's now that you should use the magnum and blast 'em into a gloopy mess of blood.
 More, later...

 1 Grunt...
 2 Rookie...
 3 Flat Foot...
 4 Patrol Man...
 5 Cop...
 6 Officer...